dourmiah/Fraud_detection_lead_2/04_consumer/README.md

 1. submit the read from ``topic_1`` as an input to the downloaded model and get a prediction.
     * Indeed, the last line above says ``Not Fraud``

-The last 2 messages explain that the record plus the inference is logged on ``topic_2``
+The last 2 messages explain that the record plus the inference are now logged on ``topic_2``

 ```
 consumer  | Produced record to topic topic_2 partition [5] @ offset 14